Contemporary Art and Social Transformation (CAST)

 CAST produces art research that critically engages with social and public spheres with a particular interest in how artistic practices intersect with issues of equity, access and democracy.

-CAST is a hub for critical thinking, collaboration and the exchange of ideas, knowledge dissemination, practice-led artistic research and socially-engaged art practice.
-CAST engages on local and international levels by collaborating with practitioners, communities, industry, and government partner.
+The research group is a hub for critical thinking, collaboration and the exchange of ideas, knowledge dissemination, practice-led artistic research and socially-engaged art practice.
+We work to strengthen art projects on creative care, ecology, education, queer(y)ing practice, migration and mobility, social practice and public art.
+CAST engages on local and international levels by collaborating with practitioners, communities, industry and government partners.

 aboriginal flag